azerabishov/yeich/README.md

 # Yeich
 Yeich is Restaurant management software app.
 This repo is rest api for user based part of application

-This part of project  provides users with services such as accessing restaurant information, create collection, instant access to discounts, online booking, online payment((cumming soon)).
+This part of project  provides users with services such as accessing restaurant information, create collection, instant access to discounts, online booking, online payment(cumming soon).

 ## Installing Yeich
-Through below command, you can install this project to your computer.
+Through below command, you can clone this project to your computer.
 `git clone https://github.com/azerabishov/yeich.git`

-After
-After clone repo to your comp, you can start using the project by running the following commands:

-`composer install`

-`npm install`

-create copy of `.env.example` file with name `.env` and add your db, mail information to it.

-`php artisan key:generate`

-`php artisan migrate`

-`php artisan passport:install`

 ## Usage